badpaybad/dart_isolate_pool/README.md

   await Future.delayed(const Duration(seconds: 2));

   print("------- add new DoInBackground, new DiBuilder AfterInit spawn");

-  pubsub.AddBackgroundFunction("test2", (args, diCollection) async {
+  //should do: declare in your initState pubsub.AddBackgroundFunction("test2", (args, diCollection) async {
     var diTest2 = diCollection["Test2Di"];

     return [args, diTest2];
   });

-  pubsub.AddDiBuilderFunction("test2", () async {
+  //should do: declare in your initState pubsub.AddDiBuilderFunction("test2", () async {
     var mapDI = <String, TestObjectResult>{};
     mapDI["Test2Di"] = TestObjectResult();
     return mapDI;
   });

-  pubsub.AddOnResultFunction("test2", (p0) async {
+  //should do: declare in your initState pubsub.AddOnResultFunction("test2", (p0) async {
     print("Test2 resutl include DI $p0");
   });

-  await pubsub.Publish("test2", ["a", 1, "b"]);
+  //call this to issues data to bg do, eg button click await pubsub.Publish("test2", ["a", 1, "b"]);

 ````